Are You Eating Seafood Caught Legally?

 The recent case is not the only one from New Zealand this year.
 In September of 2016, two men were caught in an undercover sting and fined $20,000 in New Zealand for buying black market fish.
 This is not one isolated incident but a potentially worrisome trend.

-Why do restaurants serve black market fish?
+Why do restaurants serve fish caught outside regulations?

 It comes down to one consideration.
 Price.
-When you buy fish from recreational fishers rather than a licenced source, you can get it for a third of the price.
+When you buy fish from recreational fishers rather than a licensed source, you can get it for a third of the price.
 In the cutthroat restaurant industry where profit margins are slim, this can be irresistible.

 But we have regulations for a reason.
 When you go to a restaurant, you want to know you are protected by your government’s food and safety regulations.
 With black market fish, you are trusting the restaurant owner’s judgement on where the fish originates from and if it is safe.
 Is that a risk you want to be taking with sushi?
 Not me.

-Black market seafood showcases the need for trust
+Improperly sourced seafood showcases the need for trust